brendanseattle/SonyRGBMod/README.md

 Written by Brendan Eddy (FlyingFlygon).
 Credits to:
 * MarkOZLAD for method and diagrams
 * Syntax for method
-* John M for installation pictures
+* John M, /u/Puzzleheaded-Sign-89, and /u/Alexz7767 for installation pictures
-* Puzzleheaded-Sign-89 for installation pictures

 ## Overview